bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + Copyleft guarantees a truly free market.

 + Proprietarized Free Software can create new monopolies.
+      + e.g., Apple OSX.

 # So, What's Copyleft?

 + You may have heard this part before, but hopefully it's worth repeating.

-+ Start briefly from first principles and work our way up.
++ Briefly, a first principles explanation of software freedom licensing.

 # Why Do We Need Licenses?